Long-acting reversible contraceptive (LARC)

-- Birth control implant — A birth control implant is a flexible rod, which is about the size of a matchstick.
+- Birth control implant—A birth control implant is a flexible rod about the size of a matchstick.
 This device is inserted under your skin in the upper arm.
 It releases progestin, which stops ovulation.
 It also thickens cervical mucus, trapping and blocking sperm from fertilizing an egg.
 It protects you from pregnancy for up to three years.
 This device doesn’t interfere with sexual activity, and it can be removed at any time if you wish to become pregnant.

 - Menstruation pain and bleeding may increase at first

 - Hormonal IUDs can cause nausea, headaches, depression and breast tenderness